PrioteasaAndrei/artistic-colorization-UNet/README.md

 # <a name="related_work"></a>3.
 Related work

-Most of the related work deals with the non-parameter version of AdaIN, as introduce in the [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868).
-There are three main approaches in the literature: combining color and texture in the transformation (called style), colorizing without any style information, such as in [Image Colorization using U-Net with Skip Connections and Fusion Layer on Landscape Images](https://arxiv.org/abs/2205.12867) or considering color and texture separatly and allowing for a controllable blend between the two (see [Aesthetic-Aware Image Style Transfer](http://hcsi.cs.tsinghua.edu.cn/Paper/Paper20/MM20-HUZHIYUAN.pdf
+Most of the related work deals with the non-parameter version of AdaIN, as introduce in the [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) or work with some sort of Generative Adversarial Networks as they are more expressive and suited for this task.
+There are three main approaches in the literature of UNet based colorization: combining color and texture in the transformation (called style), colorizing without any style information, such as in [Image Colorization using U-Net with Skip Connections and Fusion Layer on Landscape Images](https://arxiv.org/abs/2205.12867) or considering color and texture separatly and allowing for a controllable blend between the two (see [Aesthetic-Aware Image Style Transfer](http://hcsi.cs.tsinghua.edu.cn/Paper/Paper20/MM20-HUZHIYUAN.pdf
 )).
 In our work we deal only with color transfer in different styles and no texture transfer.